GustavoReimers/MEAN-IONIC-NGRX/README.md

 ## About author
-Hi, i'm a Front-end developper living in Geneva Switzerland and i build hybrid mobile & web applications for almost 15 years.
-You can follow me on Twitter @FazioNico or checkout my own website https://nicolasfazio.ch
+Hi, i'm a Front-end developper and i build hybrid mobile & web applications for almost 15 years.
+You can check out my portfolio website: [https://stanislav.herokuapp.com]